MOSEK/mosek.rust/doc/source/api.rst

                           weights : & mut [f64] )

 ``idx``
-    Index of the element that should be obtained information about.

 ``sub``
-    Elements appearing the weighted sum.

 ``weights``
-    Weights of terms in the weighted sum.

 *Returns:* ``(j,num)``
     ``j : i32``
-        Row index in barc.

     ``num : i64``
-        Number of terms in the weighted sum.

-Obtains information about an element in barc.

 .. index:: get_barc_idx_info